dougeby/IntuneDocs/intune/apps-add-office365-macOS.md

 ## Configure app assignments

 In this step, configure the assignments for the app suite.
+Note that the available app type is coming soon.

 1. Select the app suite in the list of apps, and select **Assignments**.
 2. Choose **Select groups**.